Naptwen/linear-non-linear-optimization-analysis/version10/Readme.md

 just a mistake for printf
 algorithm has no error

+4. ~~HTML table is not sorted~~ just a mistake in print value algorithm fix the error

 FIX
 - Has problem for when reading the quatation mark inside quatation